hngu/leetcode/docs/tips.md

 - Be careful of parsing strings that contains numbers.
 A number can be multidigit like: `123+456`
 - Word ladder hard: create a graph using a hashmap of pattern -> list of candidates like: `patterns[h*t] = [hot, hit]`.
 Also, you can use the count data structure as a way to check if you visited a node and skip processing.
 - Stack trick: you can use a counter to store relative order of elements.
 When an element is pushed, it will always have a higher counter than any other element that is already pushed in the stack.
 This can be useful in storing elements from a stack in a heap.
+- Easy array item removal: if the order doesn't matter, you can switch the item you want to remove in the middle of the list, with the last item of the list, and then pop.
+No need to worry about reordering.